Google reveals clever trick to erase everything it knows about you - wipes tons of data in just 10 seconds - ExBulletin

 1

-Google knows a lot about you, but you have plenty of control.Credit: Google
+Google knows a lot about you, but you have a lot of control

 Google has created special buttons that allow you to delete specific pieces of information or delete all at once.